-The District's goal is to increase students' access to digital tools and facilitate more immediate access to technology-based information.
-To this end, the District recognizes the value of allowing students and staff to bring their own devices to school to connect to the District's EIS.
+The District's goal is to increase students' access to digital tools and facilitate more immediate access to technology-based information, much the way that students utilize pen and paper.
+To this end, the District recognizes the value of allowing students to bring their own devices to school to connect to the District's EIS.
 These devices are commonly referred to as Bring Your Own Device (BYOD) or personal electronic devices (PDs).
-The purpose of this section of IJNDB-R is to authorize and establish reasonable rules for students and staff to possess and use their PDs at school.
+The purpose of this section of IJNDB-R is to authorize and establish reasonable rules for students to possess and use their PDs at school.

-A PD is any electronic device owned by a student or his/her family or a staff member that stores, transmits, receives or displays voice messages, data, or images, or provides a wireless unfiltered connection to the Internet.
-This definition includes, but is not limited to, cellular telephones, digital audio players, digital cameras, laptop computers, tablet computers, pagers, portable game players, and any new technology developed with similar capabilities.
+A PD is any electronic device owned by a student or his/her family that stores, transmits, receives or displays voice messages, data, or images, or provides a wireless unfiltered connection to the Internet.
+This definition includes, but is not limited to, cellular telephones, digital audio players (iPods or MP3 players), digital cameras, laptop computers, tablet computers, pagers, portable game players, and any new technology developed with similar capabilities.

-This regulation applies to a student's or staff member's use of a PD while 1) on school property (including buses), 2) at a school event, or 3) while using the District's network (including at home).
+This regulation applies to a student's use of a PD while 1) on school property (including buses), 2) at a school event, or 3) while using the District's network (including at home).